rowjay/django-skeleton/README.md

    (That full set of parameters will score you an A on ssl testers, but not all of them may be necessary)

-   Add this line to your `location /` block:
+   Make sure this line is in your `location /` block:

    ```   proxy_set_header X-Forwarded-Proto $scheme```